 Eliciting Emotional Truth

-- Explore Acting Techniques like Method Acting: Encourage actors to delve into their own emotions and experiences through techniques like sense memory, emotional recall, and improvisation.
+- Explore Acting Techniques like Method Acting: Ask the actors to learn more about their inner life and inner experience through a technique such as sense memory, emotional recalls, and improvisation.

 Providing Constructive Feedback

-- Be Specific and Honest: Offer feedback that is clear, actionable, and delivered with empathy.
+- Be Specific and Honest: Providing helpful and effective feedback should be clear, practical and should be presented with empathy.

-- Focus on Strengths and Areas for Improvement: Highlight what the actor is doing well and provide specific suggestions for growth.
+- Focus on Strengths and Areas for Improvement: Spotlight what the actor is excelling at and give particular pointers on improvement.

 On-Set Collaboration

-- Maintain a Positive Set Atmosphere: Create a professional and supportive environment on set.
+- Maintain a Positive Set Atmosphere: Do not neglect the bringing about of a supportive professional environment on set.

-- Be Flexible and Adaptable: Be prepared to adjust your approach based on the actors’ performances and the flow of the shoot.
+- Be Flexible and Adaptable: Be willing to change plans according to the performances of the actors and the direction that the shoot takes.